 One circuit takes two hours but you're free to hop off at any stop and explore.
 A hop-on bus tour is included free with The Paris Pass.
 Here are two hop-on buses we recommend —

 Take an aquarium and a cinema, put them together and what do you get?
 You get the Paris Aquarium, also known as Cineaqua, one of the most creative Paris for kids attractions.
 Located steps away from the Trocadero, this aquarium combines 9000 fish, 26 sharks with 16 cinema screens.
 Kids love to explore the various displays, screens and a fish petting zoo as the grand finale.

 You'll find it opposite the Eiffel Tower in the gardens of Trocadero.
 It's open 365 days a year.

 Kids love the d'Orsay.
 The vibrant Impressionist painters like Monet, Van Gogh and Manet seem to appeal to young visitors and the building itself is beautiful, set in a Beaux-Arts train station.

 On our last visit, the line-up was horrendous but we made a bee line to the reserved door (Entrance C, on the right of the building) where there was no waiting time.
 It does pay to have your Paris Museum Pass on hand!

-Another great way to experience Paris museums with kids is to book a skip-the-line museum tour for the family.
+Another great way to experience Paris museums with kids is to book a skip-the-line museum tour at the Louvre for the family.
 These not only get you past the lineups, but your knowledgeable guide takes you right to the most important works.
 Skip the line, go directly to the Mona Lisa!